Bppatkar/complete_MERN_Next_Typescript_Nest_stack/my_learning/Hitesh_Backend/MongoDB_Aggregation/Readme.md

 }
 ```

-what if i do countingByMe 1 not -1
+what if i do countingByMe 1 not -1 [Negative one means highest value on the top.]
 just changed the order

 ```json